 Where do they come from?

-Although the majority of South Sea pearl oysters in Australia are collected in the wild with hatchery-bred oysters to supplement, in other areas the opposite is true.
-In both cases, wild oysters are mixed with the hatchery stock to keep the supply healthy and plentiful, and all sources are closely monitored by government organizations to guarantee their long-term well being.
+Pearl oysters in Australia are predominately collected from the wild, with hatchery-bred oysters supplementing the wild stock.
+Wild oysters are mixed with the hatchery stock to keep the supply healthy and plentiful, and all sources are closely monitored by government organizations to guarantee their long-term well being.